PacificBiosciences/smrtflow/docs/cookbook.rst

 Example

-If you want to monitor the Run with Name = “54999_DryRun_2Cells_20161219”, use the following steps:
+If you want to monitor the Run with Name = “54001_DryRun_2Cells_20161219”, use the following steps:

-1. Get the list of all Runs:
+1. Get the list of all runs as described in the previous section.

 .. code-block:: bash